avonbied/base-wave/README.md

 ## Components:

 ### Base
-- Fixed Upgradeable Walls
+- Fixed Layout
--
+- Upgradeable with _Credits_
+- Walls that indicate of the Base Health
+- Defense Hardpoints (amount increases with upgrades)

 ### Defense (Humans)
+- Wall can be repaired between waves

+**Turrets**:
-- Fixed-point towers
+  - Fixed-point towers (hard points)

+**Units**:
+  - Units can be selected
+  - Units shoot outwards from the wall direction or along the tower radius
-- Path-driven Units ()
+  - Units are not focused, walls are
+  - Unit costs increase with upgrades
+  - Unit

 ### Offense (Aliens)
+- (**Path-driven** or **Bee-line**) Enemies

+### Menu
+- Pause Menu
+  - Settings
+  - Quit
+- Upgrade Menu
+  -